 What Do Honey Bees Eat & Why?

 Bees provide food that we enjoy.
 They increase crop yield through pollination of our gardens and enrich our lives in many ways.
 These are all well known honey bee facts.
-But like all living things, they have needs too.
+But, like all living things, they have needs too.
 They require food to sustain life – what do bees eat?

 All living things need nourishment in some form.
 Honey bees and other insects are no exception – they require food to survive.